 Watchdog response

-Automated response paths for uptime alerts, bandwidth changes, and Fabric failover.
+Automated response paths for uptime alerts and bandwidth changes.

-Watchdog connects monitoring signals, inbound webhooks, cooldown timers, configured bandwidth responses, and temporary Fabric Connections so teams can act quickly without creating noisy bounce behavior.
+Watchdog connects monitoring signals, inbound webhooks, cooldown timers, and configured bandwidth responses so teams can act quickly without creating noisy bounce behavior.

 Diagram showing uptime alert webhook and manual triggers flowing into Watchdog response actions